Skip to content

 What it enables

-• System admins can perform platform-wide privileged operations and are often treated as a bypass for limits and checks.
+• Super Administrators can perform platform-wide privileged operations and are often treated as a bypass for limits and checks.

-• Some actions are still blocked even for system admins (e.g., certain protections around config-defined system admins).
+• Some actions are still blocked even for Super Administrators (e.g., certain protections around config-defined Super Administrators).

-• See packages/auth/docs/authorization/super-admin-access.md for a comprehensive list of SUA-only/SUA-or-scope operations.
+• See Super Admin Access for a comprehensive list of SA-only/SA-or-scope operations.

 What it means

-• Tenant admins are treated as “full admin within a tenant” for most tenant-scoped APIs.
+• Tenant Administrators are treated as "full admin within a tenant" for most tenant-scoped APIs.

 How it is determined